Yi Hak-gyun

+Biography

 In 1888, Yi was appointed as Aide-de-camp to William McEntyre Dye, the headmaster of the Yunmu Military Academy.

 In May 1895, Yi was appointed as the commander of the 1st battalion, and in July of the same year Yi became Jong 2 Poom.
 The night that Empress Myeongseong was assassinated by the Japanese ronins and soldiers, Yi reported the conspicuous circumstance of Gyeongbokgung to William McEntyre Dye, and Afanasy Seredin-Sabatin.
-By 4 A.M., Yi knew something abnormal was going on the palace; therefore, he woke General Dye and an English Diplomat.
-Then, he took of his military uniform and escaped the palace.
-With Yi Bum-jin, he refuged to Russian Legation in Korea.
+By 4 A.M., Yi ascertained something abnormal was going on the palace; therefore, he woke General Dye and an English Diplomat.
+As the conspicuous sounds of bullets came closer to him, Yi wore a civilian garment and fled.
+As the Japanese gained much more control over Korea, with Yi Bum-jin, he refuged to Russian Legation in Korea.
 In 1896, Minister of Gungnaebu Yi Jae-soon appointed him as a translator of Gungnaebu.
 In July 1897, Yi was appointed as a chief of ambassador (영선사 장) to Qing dynasty.
 In July 1897, Yi was again appointed as translator of Gungnaebu.
 He became a first class member of Jungchuwon.
 In November 1897, Yi became the commander of 2nd Siwidae battalion.